danny049/digital-garden/content/On Life/The Weight of Life.md

 If all you carry with you is a heap of good takeaways from life, it’s now your mission to give them to others you meet along the road and teach them how to find their own.

-Some people you gift with a good block will in exchange, gift you with one of their own in return.
+Some people you gift with a good block will in exchange, gift you with one of their own.

 Those are the people you walk along the road together with.